lisandroct/EventSystem/README.md

 # Event System
 Event system for Unity using ScriptableObjects based on the concept introduced by Ryan Hipple in his [talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) at Unite 2017.

+## Why
+Event systems and the observable pattern are very common in games and programs of every kind.
+So common that C# has it's own solution at the language level.
+Then why do we need yet another system? **Event System** makes the most out of the Unity Editor.

+In **Event System** you can create the events and set all the listeners in the editor without writing any code.

+ Many times we want to have global access to an event and being able to subscribe from anywhere but we would also like to avoid creating a singleton, with all its drawbacks, or have a stateful class exposed to every piece of code in our game.
+With **Event System** you can get a reference to your events as with any other asset in Unity and through the Unity Editor you can globally access any event without any major drawbacks.

+In any observable pattern the main goal is to avoid letting the dispatcher know anything about the listeners.
+But, in many cases, the listeners end up knowing about the dispatcher anyway.
+In **Event System** both dispatcher and listeners are completely decoupled.

+This last point comes with another possible advantage: using **Event System** it's trivial to dispatch an event from more than one place, which can be tricky in other solutions.

+**Event System**  also makes it trivial to test events from the inspector when in Play Mode, making development iterations easier.

+And finally, since events, are simply ScriptableObjects, it's very simple to create them programatically in runtime and use them like any other C# event (since the API is very minimal and similar).

 ## Installation
 This package depends on [Core](https://github.com/lisandroct/Core).
 Both packages can be installed through the Unity Package Manager or by modifying the project packages manifest manually.
 ```